ij5/Vlue/README.md

-# Blue - A hybrid programming language for web development.
+# Blue - A programming language for web development.